 At the end of the day, building a high-performing hospital service team is no different than building or remodeling a house.
 Before you start thinking about the finishing touches, you need a sturdy foundation and framework.

 Although this process can take time (years, even), it can also lead to exciting opportunities to automate, innovate and get creative later on – and most importantly, make a real and positive difference for your department, your staff, and your patients.

 Have questions or want more information?
 Please leave me a comment below or connect with me on LinkedIn.

-Brian Herriot is a hospital operations leader and CEO of ReadyList, Inc. ReadyList software ensures fully operational clinical environments to help clinicians dedicate more time to their patients.
+Brian Herriot is a hospital operations leader and Co-Founder of ReadyList, Inc. ReadyList software ensures fully operational clinical environments to help clinicians dedicate more time to their patients.